22/03/2025

 Step 2.
 Remove unused image

-Now that I know that I have one unused image, I ant to remove it, so use the following command to remove the image that are not associated with any container
+Now that I know that I have one unused image, I want to remove it, so use the following command to remove the image that are not associated with any container.
+Before you do this step make sure all the docker container that you want is running.
+You can first check using the following command prior to pruning

 docker image prune